Frequently asked questions about humane, in-home pet euthanasia and aftercare

 If your companion has known sensitivities to certain veterinary procedures, please contact us.
 We want to ensure your companion has a low-stress, peaceful experience.
 Calmer pets pose fewer risks to themselves, caregivers and the veterinary team.

-General questions about in-home euthanasia service
+General questions about the in-home pet euthanasia service

 -